 This study seeks to provide insights into what a carbon neutral future for California may look like, from a technology deployment perspective with a focus on strategies to reduce gross emissions from the energy sector.
+It was outside of the scope of this study to evaluate scenarios that achieve carbon neutrality prior to 2045; scenarios that achieve more rapid progress towards this goal remains an interesting area for future research.
 This study is designed as one piece of the puzzle to help inform the California Air Resources Board's development of the 2022 climate change scoping plan.
 Emissions sources and sinks from natural and working lands, while an important part of achieving carbon neutrality, are outside the scope of this paper.
 Likewise, additional considerations around social and environmental justice and equity will be considered in the development of the next Scoping Plan.
-The motivating research questions for this work are more narrow and include:
+The motivating research questions for this work are narrower, and include: